giuseppeg/dss/website/md/index.md

 DSS (_Deterministc StyleSheets_) is a component-oriented CSS authoring system that compiles to high-performance _Atomic CSS_-based stylesheets.
-Thanks to the DSS compiler and a simple `classNames` helper, DSS styles are resolved in deterministc way which respects on the application order.
+Thanks to the DSS compiler and a simple `classNames` helper, DSS styles are resolved in deterministc way which respects the application order.

 DSS is similar to CSS Modules and it is language agnostic.
 Styles are authored in static `.css` files, compiled down to atomic classes for small bundle size and then consumed in any language (Ruby, PHP, Python etc) that implements the super simple `classNames` helper.